RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #61, #62

+Realized I never put in my last couple sessions from the stream two days ago.
+My last couple sessions were spent setting up the perception triggers on the new map.
+I moved them higher than they were and removed all the bonus settings.
+Only to discover that a channel needs to be set for the animated portion of the perception trigger.
+So now I have to go through and turn the channel on for every single perception trigger to make it playable in a good way.
+One of the things I want to tackle today is adjusting the weapons a bit, perhaps finding a better way to grant ammo/weapons.
+I also want to add gas/smoke grenades to be able to improve a person's ability to get weapons or make it easier to traverse certain areas of the map.
+I want to move the scars a little bit as well as change out the sniper to something a little more reliable.
+Later I also want to create a gallery map for building more Covet maps in the future.

 ## #57, #58, #59, #60

 Spent 4 full sessions just removing the bushes of the old height and putting new